• Skip to primary navigation

 Hands down, it is one of India's most popular street food.
 Think of it as Indian burrito!

 Frankie is also a great way to use up leftover curries or subzi.
-Make a paratha or use a frozen one heated well, smear some egg and roll in the curry.
+Make a paratha or use a frozen one heated well, smear some egg, and roll it in the curry.

 This is a perfect on-the-go food for busy people and kids.
 It’s ideal for both adult or kids’ lunch boxes.
 Cut it into fun small rolls and it is perfect to serve at parties or potlucks.
 Even better, make a Frankie Roll station with all the ingredients spread out, and let your guests get creative!